CiscoDevNet/terraform-provider-aci/website/docs/d/fabric_path_ep.html.markdown

 ---

 # aci_fabric_path_ep #
-Data source for ACI Fabric Path End point
+Retrive the switch Path Attribute (used for EPG Static Path Binding) from the Leaf Interface Policy Group

 ## Example Usage ##